i-am-tanni/rxpxct/README.md

 Adding a new format should be relatively straitforward following the examples in the folder above.

+For substitutions, repeated color symbols will add leading zeros for the final result.

 ## Contact

 If you would like to have your game's format included in this tool,